 The amount of risk and potential reward varies under each type of contract.
 Under cost-reimbursable contracts, there is limited financial risk, because we are reimbursed for all allowable costs up to a ceiling.
 However, profit margins on this type of contract tend to be lower than on time-and-materials and fixed-price contracts.
 Under time-and-materials contracts, we are reimbursed for the hours worked using the predetermined hourly rates for each labor category.
 In addition, we are typically reimbursed for other contract direct costs and expenses at cost.
 We assume financial risk on time-and-materials contracts because our labor costs may exceed the negotiated billing rates.
 Profit margins on well-managed time-and-materials contracts tend to be higher than profit margins on cost-reimbursable contracts as long as we are able to staff those contracts with people who have an appropriate skill set.
 Under fixed-price contracts, we are required to deliver the objectives under the contract for a predetermined price.
-Compared to time-and-materials and cost-reimbursable contracts, fixed-price contracts generally offer higher profit margin opportunities because we receive the full benefit of any cost savings but generally involve greater financial risk because we bear the impact of any cost overruns.
-In the aggregate, the contract type mix in our revenue for any given period will affect that period's profitability.
+Compared to time-and-materials and cost-reimbursable contracts, fixed-price contracts generally offer higher profit margin our revenue for any given period will affect that period's profitability.
 Changes in contract type as a result of re-competes and new business could influence the percentage/mix in unanticipated ways.